Malta’s Cliffs: Hike from Ras id-Dawwara to Miġra l-Ferħa

 Take in the scenery as you walk down the road.
 A farm will be on your left, where people might work in the fields.
 At some point, the road will end, and you’ll have to follow a small path.
 Continue down the path until you get to Ras id-Dawwara Valley.

-Ras id-Dawwara is a scenic walker’s paradise.
+Ras id-Dawwara is a hiking place in Malta.
 You’ll walk along stunning cliffs with a breathtaking view of Filfa.
 Look out for the caves at water level – a striking sight from above.
 The sound of wind and waves will surround you with each step.

 Ras id-Dawwara Caves